 Millennium Falcon: Smugglers Run

 Ready to ride the fastest ship in the galaxy?
 Not so fast!
 Before you board, you'll walk through a full-size replica of the Millennium Falcon.
-This is one queue you probably don't want to skip!
+This is one queue you don't want to skip!
 Can you imagine climbing through the hatch and walking through the hallways before you finally arrive to take a seat inside the cockpit?
 I'm getting goosebumps just thinking about it!
-Try not to get too distracted, because there is a mission.
+Try not to get too distracted because there is a mission.
 Space pirate Hondo Ohnaka of "Clone Wars" and "Star Wars Rebels" fame has cut a deal with Chewbacca for use of the Falcon.
 He will lead you on a secret mission to bring back the loot as you hurl through hyperspace.

-Star Wars: Rise of the Resistance
+Star Wars: Rise of the Resistance - Opening Dec.
+5, 2019

-Star Wars: Galaxy's Edge Foods & Drinks
+Star Wars: Galaxy's Edge Food & Beverage

 Docking Bay 7 Food and Cargo

 This will be the place for exotic tastes and flavors procured by one Chef Strono "Cookie" Tuggs, who has traveled the galaxy far and wide after his time at Maz Kanata's castle on Takodana.
 Menu items include beef pot roast, shrimp noodle salad, smoked pork ribs, fried chicken and vegetarian kefta.

 Former smelter droid 8D-J8 will be turning the spit on tasty meats at Ronto Roasters.
 A recycled podracing engine does the roasting for this dining experience.
 It serves breakfast, lunch and dinner with a morning wrap, a Ronto wrap (roasted pork, grilled pork sausage, peppercorn sauce and tangy slaw wrapped in a pita bread) and jerky (comes either sweet or spicy).

 Kat Saka's Kettle